weaveworks/policy-agent/docs/running_agent.md

 # Running the agent with admission control

 In order to get the agent up and running there are some extra steps that needs to be performed by the user to have a usable deployment file.
 Those additional configurations are user sepcific and for now they are left up to the user to fill them out.
-In the future those details should be pre filled to the user though either an interface or through generating those values to the user.
+In the future those details should be pre filled to the user through either an interface or through generating those values to the user.

 ## Policies